solareon/aoc-excel-2021/README.md

 # Day 13
 Folding paper.
 Theory has it you can't fold a single sheet of paper more than 8 times before it spontaneously combusts but in this world you can fold it 12 times.
 Part 1 consisted of finding the formula of 2y-x and applying to the input.
 This yields a field of dots that needs to be checked for unique dots and then counted.
 Part 2 requires completing the 12 folds and then generating the field of dots to reveal the hidden message.
 A nice touch indeed.

+# Day 14
+Giant letter snakes.
+Part 1 consisted of some elegant XLOOKUP() and LAMBDA() magic filled across a few rows then some COUNTIF() to find the answer.
+Part 2 reveals that Excel won't let you put more than a 32767 characters into a single cell or CONCAT().
+This required a rethinking of the solution where a lookup table is made and then SUM() is combined with (FILTER) to determine the number of combinations created per step.
+Span this out 40 columns then do a SUMIF() over the last column with a +1 to account for the most common character being the same as the last character of the initial input (sneaky sneaky).
+I added a part 1 solution check in the second method as a sanity check.